 My mother-in-law turned me on to this delightful author.
 She is, to quote Publisher Weekly, “the next best thing to reading Austen.”
 I would contend that she is actually a good deal more fun than reading Austen.

 Don’t get me wrong, I love Jane Austen.
 Her books are magnificent and technically the superior in craftsmanship.
 But she wrote so few of them.
 And I’m inclined to think her romances lack substance—probably a result of her never having had a real one herself—and I tend to think if I’d met her in real life I wouldn’t have liked her.
 I’ve read Jane’s letters to her sister Cassandra—whole pages of mockery and small-minded nitpicking of people’s personal appearance.
 “A wit,” she was, no doubt, but not to my taste.
-Likewise, (lest anyone accuse me of favoring the author of one of my favorite novels, Jane Eyre), Charlotte Bronte, while able to come so close to the human soul in her writing, was in person an awkward, silent, mousy creature who would have probably bored me to tears (as she apparently bored the people who met her).
+Similarly, Charlotte Bronte, while able to come so close to the human soul in her writing, was in person an awkward, silent, mousy creature who would have probably bored me to tears (as she apparently bored the people who met her).
 Thus it is that I have decided that among the romance writers it is Georgette and I that would have gotten on famously.

 The woman’s a riot.
 Her novels are delightful romantic adventures from beginning to end—and everything concludes exactly as you hoped it would.
 While most of her books are a good laugh, The Civil Contract was quite serious and proved to me Heyer’s depth and capacity for realism.
 She is a woman who understands women.
 Georgette Heyer led a perfectly normal married life, eschewed publicity despite her novels’ immense success, and fully understood the nature of her own writing.
 “I think myself I ought to be shot for writing such nonsense,” she is known to have written, “But it’s unquestionably good escapist literature and I think I should rather like it if I were sitting in an air-raid shelter or recovering from flu.”
 Or, I might add, on a stuffy, smelly, and very long subway ride.